hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 # Session sample

-This sample adds session connection to the  [Custom Commands](../commands) sample.
+This sample adds session connection capabilities to the  [Custom Commands](../commands) sample.

 For Prerequisites, Script references and Configuration, see the [gmaps sample README](../gmaps/README.md).

+This sample illustrates STP session capabilities:

-* Single STP engine provides support for multiple sessions: edits and task interpretation are restricted to the symbols within each session
+* A single STP engine (v5.9+)  provides support for multiple sessions: edits and task interpretation are applied
+to the symbols within each session in isolation
 * Roles can be set independently for each client app instance, even if the apps share a common session
-* Different TO/ORBAT may be loaded independently into client app instances
+* Different TO/ORBAT may be loaded independently into client app instances, even if the apps share a common session

 ### Sessions